 Calais Seaways-2013

-Leading off this lobby working aft are a pair of corridors, one port and one starboard, both of which give access to (what was) the music bar and dance floor.
+Leading off this lobby one would find a pair of corridors, one port and one starboard, both of which give access to (what was originally) the music bar and dance floor in 1991.

 Prins Filip, port side looking aft